FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R1

-Hello friends and welcome to the second tutorial on Typsetting Text in Latex.
+Hello friends and welcome to the tutorial on Typesetting Text in Latex.

 ..
 L2